List of Women's Prize for Fiction winners

 The Women's Prize for Fiction (previously called Orange Prize for Fiction (1996–2006 & 2009–12), Orange Broadband Prize for Fiction (2007–2008) and Baileys Women's Prize for Fiction (2014–2017)) is one of the United Kingdom's most prestigious literary prizes, annually awarded to a female author of any nationality for the best original full-length novel written in English, and published in the United Kingdom in the preceding year.
 The prize was originally due to be launched in 1994 with the support of Mitsubishi but public controversy over the merits of the award caused the sponsorship to be withdrawn.
 Funding from Orange, a UK mobile network operator and Internet service provider, allowed the prize to be launched in 1996 by a committee of male and female "journalists, reviewers, agents, publishers, librarians, booksellers", including current Honorary Director Kate Mosse.

 In May 2012, it was announced that Orange would be ending its sponsorship of the prize.
 In 2012, the award was formally known as the "Women's Prize for Fiction", and was sponsored by "private benefactors" led by Cherie Blair and writers Joanna Trollope and Elizabeth Buchan.
 In 2013, the new sponsor became Baileys.
-In January 2017 the company announced that it was the last year that they would sponsor the prize.
+In January 2017, the company announced that it was the last year that they would sponsor the prize.
 In June 2017, the prize announced it would change its name to simply "Women's Prize for Fiction" starting in 2018, and will be supported by a family of sponsors.

 The prize was established to recognise the contribution of female writers, whom Mosse believed were often overlooked in other major literary awards, and in reaction to the all-male shortlist for the 1991 Booker Prize.
 The winner of the prize receives £30,000, along with a bronze sculpture called the Bessie created by artist Grizel Niven, the sister of actor and writer David Niven.
 Typically, a longlist of nominees is announced around March each year, followed by a shortlist in June; within days the winner is announced.
 The winner is selected by a board of "five leading women" each year.
 In 2005, judges named Andrea Levy's Small Island as the "Orange of Oranges", the best novel of the preceding decade.
+In 2015, Chimamanda Ngozi Adichie's Half of a Yellow Sun was selected as the "Best of the Best" winner of the prize in the previous decade, as chosen by the chairs of the judging panels.